Here Are 8 Tips to Keep Your Wedding Budget at US$10k or Less

 For example, it’s not unusual for even the priciest wedding venues to offer up to 50% discount on venue fees and accommodation for same-year bookings (such as booking a September date in May).
 Even for next year’s bookings, discounts are possible.
 Up to 20% or more are common.

-Typically these discounts are only offered for off-season dates, which in Italy and France is any date that does not fall into their summer school holidays.
+Typically, these discounts are only offered for off-season dates, which in Italy and France are any dates that do not fall into their summer school holidays.

 4. DIY Your Wedding Brunch

 Usually, a wedding brunch is organized on the day after.
 During our wedding, we found that the wedding brunch was a nice way for people to come together in a more informal, less structured setting.
-Nevertheless, it is not worth spending too much on your wedding brunch because:
+Nevertheless, it is not worth spending too much on your wedding brunch for two reasons:

-1. Some guests need to leave already: expect some of your guests to rush off as they need to catch trains or flights or have made other plans for the day after your wedding.
+First, some guests need to leave already.
+Expect some of your guests to rush off as they need to catch trains or flights or have made other plans for the day after your wedding.

 In short, DIY’ing your wedding brunch is a great way to save money without impacting the overall experience of the wedding.